 MKC Collaboration is our name and we live collaboration every day.
 Here is an example of a videowall integration that required full collaboration from start to finish.

-badoo site de rencontre mali The picture collage shows the concept, modeling, installation and final use on the lobby.
+rencontre femmes slovenie The picture collage shows the concept, modeling, installation and final use on the lobby.
 What is not shown are the dozens of meetings, design revisions, detailed drawings and technical data – all part of the collaboration process!